joelpangilinan/python-challenge/README.md

 # python-challenge

-NOTE:
+My homework assignment for module 3

+NOTE on PyBank:
+- Delete the financial_results.txt file under the analysis folder before you run the script

+NOTE on PyPoll:
-- Delete the analysis.txt file under the analysis folder before you run the script
+- Delete the election_results.txt file under the analysis folder before you run the script
-- I have put the whole file path when specifying the file for filepath and output_path.
-For some reason doing a relative path does not work.